greenled/portainer-stack-utils/README.md

 ### Debug mode

-**WARNING**: In debug mode the script prints as much information as possible, including configuration values (with portainer credentials) and Portainer API responses (with sensitive information like authentication token and stacks environment variables).
+**WARNING**: In debug mode the script prints as much information as possible, including configuration values (with Portainer credentials) and Portainer API responses (with sensitive information like authentication token and stacks environment variables).
 Avoid using debug mode in CI/CD pipelines, as pipeline logs are usually recorded.

+Debug mode can be enabled through [DEBUG_MODE envvar](#with-envvars) or [-d flag](with-flags).

 ## License